 It may take time and support to adapt to your new way of eating.
-You may feel self-conscious or worry about eating in public or with friends.
+You may feel self-conscious or worry about eating in public or with loved ones.
 These reactions are natural.
-It may help to talk about how you feel with your family and friends, your GP, a counsellor or someone who has been through a similar experience.
+It may help to talk about how you feel with your family and friends, GP, a counsellor or someone who has been through a similar experience.

 Impact on family and friends

 After treatment is over, your family and friends may also need time to adjust.
 Research shows that carers can also have high levels of distress, even when treatment has finished.